LasariiaL/DataVizByLaura/FinalProject_P2.md

 ![image](https://github.com/LasariiaL/DataVizByLaura/assets/143854825/a3f7b6a7-db36-404d-9446-87ac869fabbc)
 - *I am planning to add more charts showing existing green roofs in Chicago and New York and outcomes of using it for flood mitigation.*

+### Future Potential
+All the best aspects of using green roofs for urban flood prevention and resilience.
+Recommendations on retrofitting existing buildings.

 # User research

 ## Target audience